epifluidlab/epifluidlab.github.io/openings/index.md

 #### Post Doctoral Researcher (Computational)

 The new research fellow/associate is going to work on our own single-molecule and single-cell multi-omics technologies, integrate multi-omics signals from the same single cell, and finally understand the regulatory roles of non-coding genetics variants in the heterogenous cellular system.
-Details in [Nature Career](https://www.nature.com/naturecareers/job/762196)

 - Highly motivated in scientific research.
 - Ph.D. (recent/expected) in computational biology, bioinformatics, genomics or quantitative research fields.